-In accordance with his retirement from the Company, Mr. Ratcliffe receives a consulting fee of \$10,000 per month (\$120,000 during the fiscal year ended December 31, 2003) for three years commencing on July 1, 2001, the date of his retirement.
-For the fiscal year ended December 31, 2003, Mr. Ratcliffe received additional compensation from the Company in the amount of \$10,500 for tax preparation services and \$16,930 representing the lease value of the Company vehicle he uses, the ownership of which was not transferred from the Company to him until February 27, 2004.
-From September 29, 2003 through March 5, 2004, pursuant to a previously announced diversification plan, the Roche Trust and Hubbell Trust, through an independent financial institution, sold an aggregate of 190,000 shares of Company Class A Common Stock to the Company, in negotiated transactions at prices equal to the average of the high and low reported sales prices on the NYSE on the date of sale, for the aggregate amount of \$7,685,860.
+From January 1, 2005 through March 3, 2006, pursuant to a previously announced diversification plan, the Roche Trust and Hubbell Trust, through an independent financial institution, sold an aggregate of 182,405 shares of Company Class A Common Stock to the Company, in negotiated transactions at prices equal to the average of the high and low reported sales prices (with the exception of one transaction involving 10,000 shares on which the Company paid a 15¢ per share premium) on the NYSE on the date of sale, for the aggregate amount of \$7,921,829.
 The Company purchased such shares, and may from time to time purchase additional shares, from the Trusts pursuant to its previously announced program to repurchase up to \$60 million of the Company's Class A and Class B Common Stock in open market and privately negotiated transactions.

-RATIFICATION OF THE SELECTION OF AND

-RELATIONSHIP WITH INDEPENDENT AUDITORS
+RATIFICATION OF THE SELECTION OF AND RELATIONSHIP WITH INDEPENDENT REGISTERED PUBLIC ACCOUNTANTS